Fus3n/dusl/examples/everything.md

 hash(object) # -> integer, get hash for supported types
-system(string) # -> integer, execute the command line command, its like C's "system" function rnd(max) # -> integer, returns a random integer from 0 to max exit() # -> exit the program
+system(string) # -> integer, execute the command line command, its like C's "system" function rnd(max) # -> integer, returns a random integer from 0 to max round(value) -> integer,  rounds the value floor(value) -> integer, floors the value error(string) -> throw a error with the message and stop the program exit() # -> exit the program
 ```